hackprinceton/static-f17/princeton.md

 ### Host

 Hundreds of amazing student hackers are coming to campus.
-Even if you aren’t participating as a hacker, help us host students overnight for the weekend and receive a $10 Amazon gift card per hosted hacker!
+Even if you aren’t participating as a hacker, help us host students overnight for the weekend!

 Sign up at [hackprinceton.com/host](/host).